ayush51/tutorial/tutorial.md

 ![The Queue panel](https://raw.github.com/surfly/tutorial/master/screens/queue_panel.png)

 By default, the session ID is also formatted so that it is easy to communicate it over the phone.
-You can see on the right what an unformatted session id looks like.
+In You can see on the right what an unformatted session ID looks like.

 ![Formatted Session ID](https://raw.github.com/surfly/tutorial/master/screens/formatted_session_id.png) ![Unformatted Session ID](https://raw.github.com/surfly/tutorial/master/screens/non-formatted.png)